gigalixir/gigalixir-cli/docs/source/main.rst

 #.
 Make sure you have a beta invitation.
 If you don't have one, request one using the `beta sign up form`_.
 #.
 Elixir 1.3 is officially supported.
 Elixir 1.4 is known to work, but a lot of the documentation assumes you are on 1.3.
 We are working on officially supporting 1.3.
 You can configure the production version in your `buildpack configuration file`_.
 #.
 Phoenis 1.2 is officially supported.
 Phoenix 1.3 is known to work, but a lot of the documentation assumes you are on 1.2.
 We are working on officially supporting 1.3.
+#.
+Umbrella apps are known to work, but they are not yet officially supported.
+We are working on adding official support.

 .. _`buildpack configuration file`: https://github.com/HashNuke/heroku-buildpack-elixir#configuration
 .. _`beta sign up form`: https://docs.google.com/forms/d/e/1FAIpQLSdB1Uh1mGQHqIIX7puoZvwm9L93bR88cM1uGeSOCXh06_smVg/viewform